PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 If you expose your access token it will put your account at risk.

-Don't leave any pull request or merged it unreviewed.
+Don't leave any pull request unreviewed.
 Make sure that everyone has reviewed that pull request before merging.

 ## Forked Repositories